-As part of my series on How to Fully Fund Your PhD, I provide a list of universities that offer full funding for a PhD in Classics.
-PhDs in Classics open a variety of career options.
+As part of my series on How to Fully Fund Your PhD, I provide a list of universities that offer fully funded PhD programs in Classics.
+PhD in Classics open a variety of career options.
 This degree can prepare you for a career in academia, research, and writing.

-Harvard University (Cambridge, MA): Funding for the duration of graduate study is normally provided by outright fellowship grants in the first two years, by a dissertation completion fellowship in the final year, and by a combination of tuition grants and teaching fellowships in the intervening years.
-Candidates who have successfully completed their General Examinations are normally assigned teaching fellowships in undergraduate courses, which include elementary language courses, sophomore and junior tutorials, literature surveys, and courses taught in translation.
-Teaching is guaranteed in the third and fourth year.
+(Cambridge, MA): Funding for the duration of graduate study is normally provided by outright fellowship grants in the first two years, by a dissertation completion fellowship in the final year, and by a combination of tuition grants and teaching fellowships in the intervening years.
+Teaching is guaranteed in the third and fourth years.

-Rutgers University (New Brunswick, NJ): Rutgers Classics offers a number of funding options to PhD students.
+(New Brunswick, NJ): Rutgers Classics offers a number of funding options to PhD students.
 The standard package is five years, with a fellowship stipend for the first, third, and last years, and a teaching assistantship for the second and fourth years.
-In addition, advanced students may be given the opportunity to teach as a part-time lecturer in the undergraduate curriculum or at neighboring institutions.

-Stanford University (Stanford, CA): The department offers all admitted students a comprehensive funding package covering tuition, stipend, research support, and teaching.
-Our goal is to support students as fully as possible in their development as both scholars and teachers.
+(Stanford, CA): The department offers all admitted students a comprehensive funding package covering tuition, stipend, research support, and teaching.
 Generous summer and conference travel funds are also available.
 The program has an excellent placement record.
 Ph.D. students in good academic standing are guaranteed funding for six years.

-Yale University (New Haven, CT): For doctoral students in the humanities, Yale offers a full funding package for all incoming Ph.D. students for a minimum of five years, with most students in FAS programs eligible for a sixth year of funding.
-The basic package includes full tuition and generous annual stipend.
-In 2018-2019, Yale’s minimum stipend is $31,000.
-Generous sixth-year funding and teaching opportunities are available to those who are solidly on track to complete their dissertation by the summer after sixth year.
+(New Haven, CT): For doctoral students in the humanities, Yale offers a full funding package for all incoming Ph.D. students for a minimum of five years, with most students in FAS programs eligible for the sixth year of funding.
+The basic package includes full tuition and a generous annual stipend.
+In 2021-2022, Yale’s minimum stipend is $33,600.

 © Victoria Johnson 2020, all rights reserved.